ivancheroleg/cggd-ivan-chernakov-sum/README.md

 This repo contains a template for Computer graphics in Game development labs (summer 2022)

 # Chernakov Ivan BS21-05
+## DirectX 12 lab results
+- lab is done correctly, the final result is approached.

 ## Raytracing lab results
 - **Cornel Box** is traced correctly.
 - **Cornel Box**'s colors are changed successfully.